liferay/liferay-docs/develop/tutorials/articles/230-web-experience-management/01-developing-fragments/01-creating-a-fragment.markdown

 # Creating a Fragment [](id=creating-a-fragment)

 The first example is simple.
-If you aren't sure about the basics of Fragments and Collections, you should read our User Documentation [link] first so you know what you're getting yourself into.
+If you aren't sure about the basics of Fragments and Collections, you should read [Creating Page Fragments](/discover/portal/-/knowledge_base/7-1/creating-page-fragments) first so you know what you're getting yourself into.

-1. Go to *Site Administration* and for your selected site click *Content* &rarr; *Fragments*.
+1. Go to *Site Administration* and for your selected site click *Build* &rarr; *Fragments*.

 2. Create a new Collection named *Developing Fragments*.